imagej/imagej.github.io/pages/MorphoLibJ.md

-![Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.](Principle-of-morphological-dilation-and-erosion.png "Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.")
+![Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.](/images/pages/Principle-of-morphological-dilation-and-erosion.png "Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.")"

 Morphological dilation and erosion change the size and the resulting set.
 It may also change its topology: after a dilation, components may